freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Sentences should be clear and concise with minimal jargon.
 If used, jargon should be immediately defined in plain English.

-Keep paragraphs short (around 1-4 sentences).
+Keep paragraphs short (around 1-4 sentences per paragraph).
 People are more likely to read several short paragraphs than a wall of text.

-Challenge text should use the second person ("you") to help to give it a conversational tone.
+Challenge text should use the second person ("you") to give the text a conversational tone.
 This way the text and instructions seem to speak directly to the camper working through the challenge.
 Try to avoid using the first person ("I", "we", "let's", and "us").

 Don't use outbound links.
 These interrupt the flow.
 Campers should never have to google anything during these challenges.
 If there are resources you think campers would benefit from, add them to the challenge's Guide-related article.